microsoft/atlas-design/site/src/components/hero.md

 ### Hero images

 Heroes have two primary ways of displaying media.
-The first is with the `.hero-image` class, which should be place adjacent to the `.hero` class.
+The first is with the `.hero-image` class, which should be placed adjacent to the `.hero` class.
 This subclass can be used in conjunction with inline css variable declarations to display images suitable for different themes.
-Image sources should be reference in a style attribute as shown below.
+Image sources should be referenced in a style attribute as shown below.
 This allows for convenient image swapping between themes.
 These images display to the side of the hero's content.
 On narrow screens, no image will display.

 **Images are currently not intended to scale or shrink.
 They are not shown on smaller or zoomed screens.
 For this reason, it's required that these images are presentational only.
 They should not contain words, subjects that might look naff if cut off, or anything essential to understanding the material of the page.**